syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/how-to/print-the-expanded-state-from-other-pages.md

 documentation: ug
 ---

 # Print the expanded state from other pages

-By default, the expanded child grids will be printed from the current page alone.
-You can print the expanded child grids from other pages by using the [`load`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_Load) and [`actionBegin`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ActionBegin) event.
+By default, when printing, the Syncfusion Grid component only includes the expanded child grids visible on the current page.
+However, you can enhance the printing functionality to include expanded child grids from other pages.
+This can be achieved using the  [load](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_Load) and [actionBegin](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ActionBegin) events, which help manage the expanded state of rows across different pages.

-In the following example, we have printed expanded child grids from other pages.
+The following example demonstrates how to print the expanded child grids from other pages:

-{% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}